KjeldSchmidt/PaintFuck/README.md

 Paintfuck
 =====

-PaintFuck is a variation of BrainFuck, which operates on a canvas of paint rather than a tape of numbers.
+Paintfuck is a variation of Brainfuck, which operates on a canvas of paint rather than a tape of numbers.

 Operators: